-It isn’t quite like what you may have seen in the 1970s movie Rollerball, but women’s flat track derby is back and La Crosse has two teams: the La Crosse Skating Sirens and the Mississippi Valley Mayhem.
+It isn’t quite like what you may have seen in the 1970s movie Rollerball, but women’s flat track derby is back and La Crosse: the Mississippi Valley Mayhem.
 The action will keep you on the edge of your seat as the five-player teams roll and push and elbow their way to victory.
-They usually play one game a month; check their websites for the schedule.
+They usually play one game a month; check their website for the schedule.

 The La Crosse Loggers (Copeland Park; 608.796.9553) are a member of the Northwoods League, a summer league for college players with remaining NCAA eligibility; players do not get paid, so they can preserve their college eligibility.
 The atmosphere feels very much like a good minor league game.

 Random Fact: La Crosse native George Coleman Poage was a gifted track star who was the first black athlete to win a medal at the Olympic Games.
 He won a bronze medal in the 200-meter and 400-meter hurdles at the 1904 St. Louis games.
 Poage was also a gifted polyglot: he could read and write five languages.